Icon

 Thunderbolt 3: Up to 40 Gbps

-2-lane mode: Up to one 4K or two 2K displays.
+- 2-lane mode: Up to one 4K or two 2K displays.

-4-lane mode: Up to one 8K or two 4K displays.
+- 4-lane mode: Up to one 8K or two 4K displays.

-Supports both Thunderbolt Mode and DisplayPort Mode.
+Supports Thunderbolt & DisplayPort modes:

-DP mode: Same as USB 3.2 Type-C.
+- DP mode: Same as USB 3.2 Type-C.

-High-Performance USB-C Cables with Thunderbolt 4 & 3 Compatibility
+High-Performance USB-C Cables with Thunderbolt 3, 4, & 5 Compatibility

-USB-C 40Gbps Active Cable
+Thunderbolt USB-C 40Gbps Active Cable

 Active USB4 Cables

-USB 4 40Gbps Cable
+USB 4 40Gbps Thunderbolt USB C Cable

 Passive USB4 Cables